 Week One: Medical Anthropology and a Biosocial Approach

 The Department of Anesthesiology at Weill Cornell Medical College is dedicated to developing the careers of anesthesiologists committed to academic global health work.
 The goal of the residency Global Health Track is to provide a select group of residents an advanced foundation and knowledge in global health and global anesthesia.
-The mechanism for this is to provide dedicated time during residency for specialty education, research, and an academic project in global health.
+The mechanism for this is to provide a dedicated curriculum during residency for specialty education, mentorship, and a scholarly pursuit project in global health.

 The Global Health Track involves six weeks of extracurricular mentored training and education in global health during the CA-2 year.
-During the CA-3 year, the selected resident will travel to India either in the spring or fall Global Health Elective as one of four resident participants; they will also receive up to three months of research time for U.S. based global health work during this year.
+During the CA-3 year, the selected resident will either travel to India in the Spring or Fall Global Health Elective as one of four resident participants, travel to another programmatically developed global health site, or travel to an alternative global health site that is approved by the department; a global health scholarly pursuit project is to be completed in the CA-3 year; if the global health scholarly pursuit warrants, there is a possibility of receiving research time in the CA-3 year.

 Expectations of the Global Health Track resident include:

 Resident physicians interested in the residency Global Health Track position should submit an application by May 1st of their CA-1 academic year.
-A completed application should be submitted to Lisa Cabrera at firstname.lastname@example.org, and includes:
+A completed application should be submitted to Dr. Sheida Tabaie at email@example.com, and includes:

 Entry into the Global Health Track position begins July 1 of the CA-2 academic year.
-Prospective applicants who wish to discuss their research interests for the residency Global Health Track position should contact Dr. Gunisha Kaur at email@example.com.
+Prospective applicants who wish to discuss their scholarly pursuit interests for the residency Global Health Track position should contact Dr. Sheida Tabaie at firstname.lastname@example.org.

 Support for national meeting attendance will be available to those who are presenting their original research as a first author at the ASA or AUA.

 During the Global Health Elective and a result of participating in this elective, residents are expected to: